Magnificence (history of ideas): Plato

 Magnificence is the special quality in Plato's conception of the philosopher-king, as presented in the fifth and sixth books of The Republic.
 Only those with a philosophical and educational temperament understand the difference between good and evil.
-The philosopher is magnificent, gracious, the friend of truth, justice, courage and temperance, has an excellent memory, and learns easily (487 a2-8).
+The philosopher is magnificent, gracious, the friend of truth, justice, courage, and temperance, has an excellent memory and learns easily.
 When perfected by age and education this magnificent being is the type of person to whom the state must be entrusted.

 Herodotus and Xenophon

 The historians Herodotus and Xenophon proposed a social and economic interpretation of magnificence.
 They used the term to describe the donation of private money and property to support public works or communal needs.
 In ancient Greek and Middle-Eastern societies this was a widespread custom.
-Affluent citizens holding public positions were expected to use their own money for a wide range of activities which were deemed important by their communities.
+Affluent citizens holding public positions were expected to use their own money for a wide range of activities that were deemed important by their communities.

-In the Histories, Herodotus gives various examples of magnificence, such as that of Polycrates (3, 123, 1); the Scythians' magnificent festivity of the goddess Cybele (4, 7, 3); Amyntas's invitation to the Persians to feast and be entertained by him with great generosity and displays of friendship (5, 18); Clisthenes's sumptuous treatment of his daughter's suitors when seeking a good marriage for her (6, 128).
+In the Histories, Herodotus gives various examples of magnificence, such as that of Polycrates; the Scythians' magnificent festivity of the goddess Cybele; Amyntas's invitation to the Persians to feast and be entertained by him with great generosity and displays of friendship; Clisthenes's sumptuous treatment of his daughter's suitors when seeking a good marriage for her.